google/valid-avatar-library/README.md

  - **Steve Zelenty (University of Central Florida)** - Conducted design interviews
  - **Mar Gonzalez-Franco (Google)** - Advised the project and created visualizations
  - **Ryan P. McMahan (University of Central Florida)** - Advised the project, designed and conducted the validation study, and created visualizations

-This template uses the Apache license, as is Google's default.
-See the documentation for instructions on using alternate license.